 The Bruce MacKinnon Memorial Award is presented every two years at the North American Bird Strike Conference co-hosted by Birdstrike Canada and Bird Strike Committee-USA.
 The entire membership of Birdstrike Canada is eligible and encouraged to vote.

 John is a specialist in bird migration and avian hazards to aircraft.
 His academic training was in animal behaviour.
-Much of Dr. Richardson's research, since the mid-1960s, has concerned bird hazards to aircraft and bird movements over many parts of Canada, the U.S.A., and Puerto Rico.
+Much of Dr. Richardson’s research, since the mid-1960s, has concerned bird hazards to aircraft and bird movements over many parts of Canada, the U.S.A., and Puerto Rico.
 He is internationally known for his work on the effects of weather on the timing and characteristics of bird movements, including radar and visual studies, analyses, and reviews.
 His recent bird hazard to aircraft work has included landfill studies and analyses of the circumstances of serious birdstrike accidents, especially involving military aircraft.
 He has contributed numerous papers to bird strike conferences in Canada, North America and internationally.
+His work to document bird-strike accidents to military aircraft has been a hallmark of many bird strike conferences.
 He is a current member of the Bird Strike Association of Canada.

-Rolph A. Davis, PhD. has been involved with bird hazard to aircraft safety issues for 40 years.
-He was President of LGL Limited, one of Canada’s leading firms in this field, for 26 years and continues to serve as that firm’s Executive Chairman.
+Rolph has been involved with bird hazard to aircraft safety issues for 40 years.
+He was president of LGL Limited, one of Canada’s leading firms in this field, for 26 years and continues to serve as that firm’s Executive Chairman.
 He has conducted bird hazard assignments in 8 provinces and territories in Canada and 20 states and territories in the U.S.A.
 Dr. Davis has been involved with many of Transport Canada’s major initiatives to reduce bird hazards to aircraft safety at airports in Canada.
 He also served as a continuing consultant to National Defence Headquarters on bird hazard issues at Canadian air bases.
+He has served on the BSAC Steering Committee since our formation in 2009.